Joy879/ADS_REV_code/035 Lesson Final  Project & Deployment/Final Project Guidelines Notes/README.md

 You are supposed to do your final project for 3 months

- * Start date  August 1st 2022
+ * Start date  November 1st 2022
- *  End date October 31st 2022
+ * End date January 31st 2022

 The final submission should be the link to your GitHub repository.
 Submissions will be made on Dexvirtual.